foxx3r/liquidPy/README.md

 even for the built-in types.
 This work will be left to third-party libraries."

-I make use of the open interpretation of annotations to develop refinement types and dependent types to Python.
+I make use of the open interpretation of annotations to develop refinement types and dependent types for Python.

 ## Refinement of function parameters